Trail Project

 • Efficiently removes organic material separately from dirt, rocks, etc.

-• Variety of attachments/modifications available (ripper, thumb, post hole auger, turbo kits, teeth)
+• There are a variety of attachments/modifications available (ripper, thumb, post hole auger, turbo kits, teeth)

 Cons:

-• Higher center of gravity makes it less stable than a dozer
+• Its higher center of gravity makes it less stable than a dozer

-• Slower production rates by digging instead of pushing/sculpting
+• Can have slower production rates because it is digging instead of pushing/sculpting

 • Lots of exposed hoses and cylinders on most models